Mesothelioma is a cancer of the mesothelial lining, a thin layer of tissue that covers many organs.

 Dust Diseases Authority (DDA)

-An application to the DDA is in addition to your common law claim.
+An application to the DDA is in addition to your common law claim for damages.
 You can (and most people do) do both.
-Where there is a DDA award you cannot claim out of pocket expenses which will be covered by the DDA in your court proceedings.

 An application to the DDA is an administrative process.
-You complete an application form and sign authorities to allow the DDA to obtain access to your medical records.
-You will then be contacted by an industrial history officer who will take a work history and discuss your exposure to asbestos.
-You will be sent an industrial history statement to proof and sign.
-Your industrial history along with your medical records will be placed before a Medical Panel which consists of 3 respiratory physicians.
 If your application is approved the CEO will grant you a fortnightly pension.
 The pension is not means tested.
-Your pension will be backdated to the date on which the Medical Panel finds the first evidence of your mesothelioma on your x-rays or scans.
+Your pension will be backdated to the date when the disease developed.
 It generally takes 4 to 6 weeks for your application to be processed.
 Once approved the DDA will pay all of your related expenses and refund any expenses paid by you in the past.

 We will obtain preliminary instructions from you and advise you whether we believe we are able to assist you in your matter.
 If we believe we may be able to assist you we will discuss with you the the process, the terms on which we can act (including the likely costs) and the value of the claim.
 The case assessment may be by phone, or in person.
 There is no cost associated with this case assessment, nor any obligation to instruct us in your matter.